pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

         FINALLY: the return of the _predict function needs to be 2 items
         1. a dictionary of the input to _predict, and anything that might be needed in other stages
         2. anything else that needs to be returned, results, etc

+        The dictionary from 1.
+MUST be updated with any arguments that are passed in as required or optional with keywords!
         """
         # for this specific case, the goal is to modify the acceleration (hence preprocessing, the modified version needs to be returned in the input dictionary)
         # additionally, there are no specific results from this step, so None is returned as the second argument